GIScience/tree-genera-mapping/docs/README.md

 `--no-fill-holes`, `--write-masks`, `--mask-encoding`, and per-band overrides `--band-r/-g/-b/-nir/-h`.

-**[VERIFY]** The code default for `--ndvi-thr` is 0.2 while the Data Descriptor states NDVI ≥ 0.3.
-Establish which value produced the released labels and align code, manuscript and this document.
+The reproducibility command and the code default both use `--ndvi-thr 0.3`, matching the NDVI ≥ 0.3 threshold in the Data Descriptor.

 > **Human-in-the-loop step.** Boxes are reviewed in QGIS: obvious non-trees are removed
 > (poles in railway areas, shrubs on bridges, hedges, vineyard structures, rooftop